Keoffor/geoip-nginx/README.md

 1. Install and then use Fail2Ban to block any IP address after it attempts to access an unauthorized file or directory mentioned above
     * Jail time should be for 48 hours

-1. Install Maxmind's GeoIP module and database
+1. Install MaxMind's GeoIP module and database.
+Refer to [Graviton's GeoIP Setup](#gravitons-geoip-setup) for details on Jim's Graviton setup

-    * Programmatically create a cron job to refresh the DB once a month.
+    * Programmatically create a cron job to refresh the DB at a frequency you deem appropriate

     * Whitelist or Blacklist countries: